 Conclusion

 The article was really useful when it comes to the way the Scrum method is performed.
-The typical ceremonies within a scrum team of 2 to 8, are backlog grooming, planning, sprint review.
+The typical ceremonies within a Scrum team of 2 to 8, are backlog grooming, planning, sprint review.
 Each of these processes or ceremonies complement each other.
 Each of these ceremonies ensures the project runs smoothly towards the goal.
 Various charts and matrices like Burndown charts can be used to know the progress of the sprint.

 Reference